A Guide to Edwardian Jewellery

 Known in Europe as ‘La Belle Epoque’, the Edwardian era was a period of frivolity and wealth for the upper classes, led by the luxury-loving King Edward VII.
 Edward earned a reputation as a light-hearted, gambling playboy, his love for life’s luxuries extending to jewellery.

-Aside from his magnificent coronation (attended by royalty and aristocracy from across the globe), Edward held spectacular society balls and soirées showcasing flagrant displays of material wealth.
+Aside from his magnificent coronation (attended by royalty and aristocracy from across the globe), Edward held spectacular society balls and soirées showcasing flagrant displays of material wealth, as seen in 1900s jewellery.

 Founded in the turbulent political and social climate of 1847, Cartier’s desirability skyrocketed after it was awarded the Royal Warrant in 1904, becoming the official jewellery supplier to King Edward and his court.
 Cartier’s innovative, fashion-led ethos pioneered platinum in Edwardian jewellery, sparking the ‘white on white’ trend that lasted until the beginning of World War I in 1914.